aut0maticjack/lazyweb/3D-Printing-G-Code.md

 If you have a simple printer or you prefer manual bed levelling, `G28` is all you need in your start G-Code.
 In fact, if you're willing to home before you start printing, you don't really even need that, but it's a good idea to keep it in.
 It doesn't take long.

 If you have a bed probe, you could also add the probe sequence `G29`, however if you can't be bothered waiting for your printer to manually touch 9 or 16 or 25 points of the bed before each and every print, maybe it's easier if you just do the bed probe from the LCD screen or Pronterface or OctoPrint or however you do it.
+You can do that each power on, or you can save it to EEPROM.
 Unless your printer has a very unstable bed, a manual probe should last at least a few prints before needing to be done again.
+A good printer should last at least a month before needing a new probe.

 ~~~
 G92 E0       ; zero extruder